 - Casaba: Casaba is a mild-sweet melon and tastes like cucumber.
 It is very low on sugar.
 Casaba melons are an excellent source of vitamin C. They also contain good amounts of vitamin B6.
 They have fairly good levels of potassium.

 All the melons are high volume, low-calorie fruits that provide good satiety due to their fiber and water content, without adding on too many calories in the body.
 They are a healthy option to satisfy sugar cravings.

-Melons are mostly made up of water and so are really low on calories.
+As they are mostly made up of water, they are really low on calories:

 There are many interesting ways in which melons can be consumed.
-Melons can be had on their own, cut into cubes.
-They can also be consumed in the form of refreshing cold soups, in fruit yogurts, fruit salads and finally can be juiced.
+They can be had on their own, cut into cubes or they can be consumed in the form of refreshing cold soups, in fruit yogurts, fruit salads and can be juiced as well.
 Watermelon seeds are seasoned and eaten as snacks.
 Watermelon rind is chopped and cooked as vegetable, marinated, pickled or candied.

 But, one has to be careful with Melons as they grow in the ground and there are chances of them getting contaminated with waste water.
-Hence precautions must be taken before cutting the melons.
-The melons must be thoroughly cleansed from outside and only then cut or else, there are high chances of contaminating the flesh of the melons with pathogens like Salmonella.
+Hence precautions must be taken before cutting them.
+They must be thoroughly cleansed from the outside and only then cut or else, there are high chances of contaminating the flesh of the melons with pathogens like Salmonella.

 Hope this article helps you!
 For more summer tips, check out Healthy Reads or get this information directly from a certified expert by subscribing for GOQii’s personalized health coaching here: https://goqiiapp.page.link/bsr